draconology/website/docs/science-fairs/draconology-1-dragon-wingsuite/index.markdown

 - Climbing Carabiner

 ## 🔬 Procedure
-1. Do a quick estimate for the minimum flying thing
+1. Calculate the wing size and flying speed
 2. Go to a grassy soccer field, no wind, no people around
 3. Rig the 5 m² wing, put on the harness, try to run and glide
 4. Rig the 9.2 m² wing, put on the harness, try to run and glide